mapmeld/10000-spoons/story.md

 it's good to see someone who wants a knife to use as a tool, not something to kill people with.

+this knife is well suited for the user who wants a knife to carry every day that can be opened with either hand.

+no one wants a knife to come out of the sheath - this is a very, very bad thing trust me.

 can hardly blame him, they want to use the slice of a knife where no boy wants a knife to go.

 uploaded on sep 8, 2011   this is just a knife i got from big 5 for about $10 i would not reccomend this knife for anyone who wants a knife to actually use in the field or camping or even for minor tasks.